 Occasionally, an AC unit will stop cooling air as effectively as it once did.
-While this can indicate several problems, one of them might be low refrigerant levels.
-Having low refrigerant in the AC does not allow it to perform optimally and can cause other problems, too.
+While this can indicate several problems, one of them might be low on refrigerant or Freon.
+Having low refrigerant levels in your AC does not allow it to perform optimally and can cause other problems, too.
 If you notice any of the following indicators, contact a professional to inspect your unit’s refrigerant levels.

 When there’s a lack of refrigerant, heat that’s ventilated through the system isn’t absorbed as efficiently.
 This simply makes it more difficult for the system to properly transfer higher quantities of cool air into a home.

 2. Warm or Hot Air Flows Through AC Ventilation